JudBie/Incident-Handlers-Journal/README.md

 ![Ransomware Healthcare Attack Part 1](images/entry1-ransomware-part1.png)
 ![Ransomware Healthcare Attack Part 2](images/entry1-ransomware-part2.png)

-**Date**: August 6, 2025

-**Incident Type**: Ransomware Attack

-**Tools Used**: None

-**The 5 W's:**

-- **Who**: A group of unethical hackers targeting healthcare and transportation businesses
-- **What**: Hackers deployed ransomware through phishing emails.
-Employees downloaded malicious content, which encrypted all important patient medical files and brought business operations to a halt.
-A ransom note was left demanding payment for the decryption key.
-- **When**: Tuesday morning at 9:00 AM
-- **Where**: A small U.S. healthcare clinic
-- **Why**: Employees downloaded content from a phishing email, giving hackers access to the company's network.
-The attackers were financially motivated, demanding ransom payment in exchange for decrypting the files.

-**My Analysis**: This incident demonstrated how phishing remains one of the most effective attack vectors.
-The healthcare sector is particularly vulnerable because patient care depends on immediate access to medical records.
-When ransomware encrypted these critical files, the clinic had to stop operations entirely, putting patients at risk.
-The financial motivation was clear from the ransom note.
-This entry helped me understand the real-world impact of ransomware attacks and why employee security awareness training is crucial.
+**My thought process**: This incident showed me how devastating ransomware attacks can be, especially in healthcare where patient care depends on immediate access to medical records.
+I realized that phishing emails remain one of the most effective attack vectors because they exploit human behavior rather than technical vulnerabilities.
+The financial motivation was clear from the ransom note, and it made me think about how important employee security awareness training is to prevent these initial infections.

-**Key Question**: What security measures did the clinic already have in place to prevent or detect this type of attack?

 ---